nao1215/sqly/doc/pages/markdown/how_to_use.md

-  -j, --json            change output format to json (default: table) -n, --ndjson          change output format to ndjson (default: table) -p, --parquet         export results as parquet (export-only; use with --output or .dump) -S, --sheet string    excel sheet name you want to import
+  -j, --json            change output format to json (default: table) -n, --ndjson          change output format to ndjson (default: table) -p, --parquet         export results as parquet (export-only; use with --output or .dump)
-      --stdin string    treat stdin as an input dataset of this format (csv|tsv|ltsv|json|jsonl) --stdin-name string   table name for the --stdin dataset (default "stdin")
+      --json-typed      change output format to json with native scalars (numbers, booleans, nulls) instead of strings --ndjson-typed    change output format to ndjson with native scalars (numbers, booleans, nulls) instead of strings -S, --sheet string    excel sheet name you want to import --stdin string    treat stdin as an input dataset of this format (csv|tsv|ltsv|json|jsonl) --stdin-name string   table name for the --stdin dataset (default "stdin")